pingwinator-archive/puppet-workstation/README.md

+Clone this repository
-Installed XCode from the App Store
+Make sure you have a localadmin account with admin rights Install XCode from the App Store

-Installed the CommandLine Tools from within XCode
+Install the CommandLine Tools from within XCode

-Installed latest Facter, Hiera and Puppet from http://downloads.puppetlabs.com/mac/
+Run bootstrap.sh from bootstrap directory

+=== To Automate
 Ran the following commands:

 ``` shell